 Tutorial: Getting an even curl pattern

 Do you ever have moments that just make you question your level of intelligence?
 A while back I had one of those, and it happened at the hair salon, of all places.
 I was whining to my hairstylist about how unpredictable my curls are.
 Seriously, depending on weather, temperature, how long I dry my hair, star alignment, etc, etc, my curl pattern can be just totally different.
+If you want to trim your hair at the comfort of your home, it pays dividends to first learn all the necessary information such as the best Hair scissor brands.

 But back to the hair salon… After listening to an exhaustive list of my woes, Angela (my stylist) gave me a little trick to help tame my hair – and I was a little bit dumbfounded that it had never occurred to me before, because it’s ridiculously simple.
 Maybe this is something everyone already knows, but I’ll share anyway – that way if it’s news to you too, you can avoid getting blindsided with extremely obvious advice at the salon.